Medicaid cuts announced

 HELENA - People with Medicaid, a federal-state insurance plan for the poor and elderly, will no longer be able to get prosthetic limbs, dental care, circumcisions and some other services, state officials announced Friday.

-Despite previous cuts to programs, the state estimated its Medicaid budget would be $3.6 million in the red by June 30, according to a letter Friday to doctors, hospitals and other medical personnel who treat Medicaid patients.
+Despite previous cuts to programs, the state estimated its Medicaid budget would be $3.6 million in the red by June 30, according to a External link letter PDF link Friday to doctors, hospitals and other medical personnel who treat Medicaid patients.
 To avoid busting its budget, the state's Medicaid Assistance Bureau decided to do away with some services temporarily, ax some for good, reduce payments and otherwise restrict services.

 The first of the cuts takes effect Jan.
 1, when patients needing to rent a wheelchair, hospital bed or special shower and commode chair will have to submit those requests for review.